< Browse to Previous Essay | Browse to Next Essay >

 Tattoo performances were preceded by a Guard of Honor that welcomed the evening's guest of honor.
 A massed bands display featuring members of the four participating forces then opened the show.
 Scenes depicting Canada during the French and British regimes followed, with participants in costumed in military uniforms that were historically accurate for their various time periods.
 A fantasy sequence entitled "A Soldier's Dream" followed.

-Next came the Tattoo's dramatic Royal Canadian Air Force Musical Ride, a precision equestrian display featuring mounted performers in colorful uniforms filling the field under bright roving spotlights.
+Next came the Tattoo's dramatic Royal Canadian Mounted Police Musical Ride, a precision equestrian display featuring mounted performers in colorful uniforms filling the field under bright roving spotlights.
 The Musical Ride lasted 22 minutes, and the entire spectacle took two and a half hours.
 Sentries in modern battledress then ushered in the grand finale, which included the entire 650-member cast.

 Months Of Planning